rishavjha62/my-notes/inbox/2025-06-15_kubernetes-administrator.md

 When a pod is created:

-1. The pod first wait in the scheduling queue.
+1. **Scheduling Queue**: The pod first wait in the scheduling queue.
 The pods are first sorted based on priority defined.
-2.
+The pods with the higher priority are pushed to the beginning of the queue.
+2. **Filtering**: The nodes that can't run the pod due to resource constraint gets filtered out.
+3. **Scoring**: The nodes are now scored with different weights.
+The scheudler scores each nodes based on the free resource after the pod is assigned to them.
+The node with more resouce remaining gets a higher score.
+4. **Binding**: This is where the pod is bound to the node with higher score.

 ![scheduling plugins](../images/scheduling-plugins-kubernetes.png)